 And wikis are great to create this kind of documentation as you probably know by now.

 There are many different tools to document your projects for collaboration.
-Millions of companies, big and small are using Github to collaborate on their code, hardware creators use design repositories like Wevolver, and non-tech organisations like TED talks share their written documentation on tools similar to Gitbook, which you can use whether you are in software or just running other more offline ways of working.
+Millions of companies, big and small are using Github to collaborate on their code, hardware creators use design repositories like Welder, and non-tech organisations like TED talks share their written documentation on tools similar to Gitbook, which you can use whether you are in software or just running other more offline ways of working.

 Tools you can use to document and collaborate on your code, design or processes: